Urgent Need: Help us continue UCSF vision research - $10M in 10 Weeks. Help us continue UCSF vision research Read more

 Learn more

-Celebrating Progress and Advancing Gould Syndrome Research on Rare Disease Day
+Celebrating Progress in Gould Syndrome Research on Rare Disease Day & Gould Syndrome Day!

-As Rare Disease Day approaches on February 28th, we take a moment to reflect on the incredible progress made in Gould syndrome research over the past year.
+Rare Disease Day is February 28th and Gould Syndrome Day is April 12th, we take these days to reflect on the incredible progress made in Gould syndrome research over the past year.
 Connecting with families and advocates in the community has been invaluable, reminding us why this work is so critical and inspiring continued efforts to push forward in search of new treatments and solutions.

 Learn more